Feast day: January 14

 Father, you showed your wonderful mercy toward lepers through Blessed Peter, your priest.

-By his example and prayers may we serve you through our loving care
+By his example and prayers may we serve you through our loving care for those who are in the greatest need.

 We ask this through our Lord Jesus Christ, your Son, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.